 Floral/Still life oil painting - Sound principles to build upon.

 Students will mix paints and learn to mix basic strings of color to help comprehend how this preparation makes the painting process a little simpler and gets a working understanding of the value/strings of color.
-Students will paint from Lilacs, Tulips maybe some Hydrangea or Peonies that are available at this time of year in central Indiana.
-Fruit and vegetable still lifes-with arrangements of bowls and china plates and bold graphic table coverings, with strong side lighting make for a wonderful alternative subject to the florals.The thought Douglas puts into these classic arrangements and timeless subjects is as important as the painting itself.
+Students will paint from Sunflower, Hydrangea and Tulips and some tropical floral that is available at this time of year in Florida.
+A few fruit and vegetable still lifes-with arrangements of bowls and china plates and bold graphic table coverings, with strong side lighting make for a wonderful alternative subject to the florals.The thought Douglas puts into these classic arrangements and timeless subjects is as important as the painting itself.
 He will show you how he does it and why he makes the choices he does.
 A discussion on the pitchers, vases and vessels he chooses along with the cloth and fabric samples he uses will be included.

 An incredible 3 day hands on painting experience will yield a good number of paintings and a logical thought process in a fun yet focused atmosphere to help you guide your future study.
 Your paintings can be as complicated or as simple as needed.
 Demos and individual discussions/instruction will help each student to start to begin to reach the preliminary goals they are striving to meet.
 Plan to produce several studies and at least one or two larger, more finished paintings, depending on skill level.
 Plan to bring notebook/sketchbook and enjoy some demos along with some great stories to help you remember the principles that are the foundation of Douglas’ teaching.
 A small informal group show on easels in our class will end the class on a high note as we share our accomplishments in this condensed time of study.